 We are a national foundation with deep roots in Detroit.
 Since our founding in 1924, we have provided continuous philanthropic support to the area’s nonprofit organizations and community initiatives.
 In recent years we have taken a proactive approach, engaging and collaborating with others seeking to renew the city that was once a place of opportunity.

-The Detroit metro region is home to 4 million people.
-Decades of economic disinvestment have undermined the tax base and destabilized public finances.
+The Detroit metropolitan region is home to 4 million people.
+Decades of economic disinvestment have undermined the city's tax base and destabilized public finances.
 However, there is a strong sense that Detroit’s challenges are offset by a significant window of opportunity.

 Working with other philanthropic organizations, nonprofits, business, government and other partners, we are investing in areas that leverage Detroit’s strong assets and present opportunities for helping Detroit residents imagine and build a vibrant 21st-century version of their city.
 We believe that if we can make headway against the extreme social and economic challenges here, the lessons will have broader applicability to other communities.